ayankousky/exchange-data-importer/README.md

 All values represent averages across all tracked markets (trading pairs):
 - `TIME`: Timestamp of the data
-- `MKTS`: Number of markets being tracked
+- `MKTS`: Number of markets being tracked in current tick
 - `Max10 %`: Average maximum price change in last 10 minutes
 - `Min10 %`: Average minimum price change in last 10 minutes
 - `AVG BUY`: Average buy price change for the last tick